simsong/pdf-analyzer/README.md

 - `uv run analyze ...` is the preferred CLI.
 - `uv run pdf-analyzer ...` remains as a compatibility alias.
+- The only runtime environment variable currently used by the application code is `GEMINI_API_KEY`.
 - A successful rerun with no new work reuses cached per-document analyses and cached project synthesis, then re-renders the reports.
 - Cache reuse is keyed by the configured versions plus automatic prompt/schema fingerprints, so structural model-output changes invalidate old cached analyses even if you forget to bump YAML version strings.